JdeRobot/base/scripts/docker/README.md

 Docker
 ========
-This directoy contents all Dockerfiles of IdeRobot oficial Docker images.
+This directory contains all Dockerfiles of JdeRobot official Docker images.

 # Run and download Docker Image